NervanaSystems/ngraph-onnx/onnx-tutorial.md

 This creates an nGraph `Function` object, which can be used to execute a computation on a chosen backend.

-##### Run a computation
+#### Run the computation

 An ONNX model usually contains a trained neural network.
 To run inference on this model, you execute the computation contained within the model.

 After importing an ONNX model, you will have an nGraph `Function` object.
 Now you can create an nGraph `Runtime` backend and use it to compile your `Function` to a backend-specific `Computation` object.

 Execute your model by calling the created `Computation` object with input data.